Glastonbury 2024: Fans react to the line-up

 Currently, SZA has 71,762,106 monthly listeners on Spotify (Coldplay have 74.8million; Lipa has 78.1million).
 In addition to Glastonbury, she will headline London’s BST Hyde Park in June.

-One X/Twitter user, however, said they weren’t “sure if [SZA] should be headlining at this stage” in her career – despite being “fantastic”.
+One X/Twitter user, however, said they weren’t “sure if [SZA] should be headlining [Glastonbury] at this stage” in her career – despite being “fantastic”.
 Another person added: “I think it’s class, Glasto moving in a more modern direction.
 SZA is a ridiculously good booking.”

 Elsewhere, a fan responded to those who said they weren’t familiar with SZA: “Sorry how can you be a fan of contemporary music and not know who SZA is?”
 But another argued that “a large portion of the demographic at Glasto ain’t gonna know who [she is]”.